gamesbook/protograf/docs/source/additional_concepts.rst

     Rectangle(corner="a")

-will still draw a ``Rectangle``; the meaning of ``corner`` is unknown so it will simply be skipped.
+will still draw a ``Rectangle``; the meaning of ``corner`` is unknown and so it will simply be skipped.

-This next error is a simple one but possible hard to "see" why:
+This next error is a simple one but possibly quite hard to "see" why:

 .. code:: python